streamnative/function-mesh-website/docs/functions/run-function/run-java-function.md

 id: run-java-function
 ---

 After packaging your Pulsar function, you can submit your Pulsar function to a Pulsar cluster.
 This document describes how to submit a Java function through a function CRD.
-You can use the `image` field to specify the runner image use for creating the Java function.
+You can use the `image` field to specify the runner image for creating the Java function.
 You can also specify the location where the package or the image is stored.

 1. Define a Java function by using a YAML file and save the YAML file.